brian-watkins/best-behavior/README.md

 ## Working with the Browser

-Best-Behavior exposes helper functions that enable tests to utilize a real web browser.
+Best-Behavior exposes helper functions that enable tests to utilize a real web browser and load local files in that web browser for testing as necessary.

-### When your test needs to load HTML

-Sometimes you might write a test that loads some HTML into a web browser, interacts with that web page, and then observes the results.
-Typically, such tests integrate large parts of a web application (or even the entire application) to describe high-level behaviors.
-Such tests need a web server to serve the HTML and a browser that can be driven by the test to interact with the HTML as required.

-Best-Behavior manages a Vite development server and a Playwright browser instance for you.
-You can use the `useBrowser` function to obtain a `BrowserTestInstrument` that provides access to these managed objects during your test.
+To accomplish this, Best-Behavior manages a Vite development server and a Playwright browser instance for you.
+You can use the `useBrowser` function to obtain a `BrowserTestInstrument` that provides an interface to these managed objects during your test.

 #### useBrowser